 Firstly, however many days you’ve booked in Budapest you’ll probably end up not doing everything you want to.
 Budapest is awesome, there are so many things to see and do.
 If you’d like a detailed itinerary, then check out my 3 days in Budapest guide.
-Or if you like more flexibility and want to pick and choose what cool things to do and Budapest places to visit then keep reading.
+Or if you like more flexibility to pick and choose what cool things to do and which awesome Budapest places to visit then keep reading.
 I will give you suggestions so you can tailor your Budapest trip to what you like to do (and at a price that suits you).

 Table of Contents

 - 1 Free things to do in Budapest

 - 2 Budapest Places to visit (Up to 3100 HUF/ 10 EUR)